ericwooley/Dark-Heresy-Notes/player-temp-stats.md

 * 3 things standing - still have something alive in them.
 * Whatever went down the whole could not be detected until it used a very powerful psychic communication.
 Sense presence detected it then.
 * Tyranid hive structure, if something has psychic ability, it can usually reproduce.

+## Rida Waln
+Arbitas Marshall of the outpost
+Reporting to technopriest that invasion is going well during outbreak of demon things

+## Lerium
+what they are mining
+mines themselves go significantly deeper than they were meant to go.
+4x - 6x deeper

+## Roirk
+Person involved procurement and selling of specimens.

+## Laura Tront
+Brain dead
+Daughter of raymond traunt
+no indications that family member is here some form of disease or bad brain disfunction

+## Written down